monitoring-MDPs/premise/README.md

 ## Installation from source

 (Users of an artifact can skip these steps).
-- Install Storm with Python APIs in [the usual way](https://moves-rwth.github.io/stormpy/installation.html).
+- Install Storm with Python APIs in [the usual way](https://moves-rwth.github.io/stormpy/installation.html), but with the following forks and branches: lukovdm/storm#imcobservationtraceunfolder and lukovdm/stormpy#IMcunfolder.
 - Run `pip install -e .`

 ## Developing in a Visual Studio code development container